Huygens synchronisation of three clocks equidistant from each other: Analysis of the model

-We repeat the same reasonings as before and deduce that the set $\tilde {\Delta}$ splits the interior set $S^{o}$ again in two open sets: the triangle above and the triangle below.
-So, now we have splitted $S^{0}$ in four small triangles.
+We repeat the same reasoning as before and deduce that the set $\tilde {\Delta}$ splits the interior set $S^{o}$ again in two open sets: the triangle above and the triangle below.
+So, now we have split $S^{0}$ in four small triangles.